United States Declaration of Independence: Draft and adoption

 The opening of the Declaration's original printing on July 4, 1776, under Jefferson's supervision, engrossed and signed in August 1776 includes slightly edited phrasing to its opening lines, including the pointed addition of the word "unanimous", reflecting that each of the 56 delegates of the Second Continental Congress signed it.

 Political maneuvering was setting the stage for an official declaration of independence even while a document was being written to explain the decision.
 On June 11, 1776, Congress appointed the Committee of Five to draft a declaration, including John Adams of Massachusetts, Benjamin Franklin of Pennsylvania, Thomas Jefferson of Virginia, Robert R. Livingston of New York, and Roger Sherman of Connecticut.

 The committee took no minutes, so there is some uncertainty about how the drafting process proceeded; contradictory accounts were written many years later by Jefferson and Adams, too many years to be regarded as entirely reliable, although their accounts are frequently cited.
 What is certain is that the committee discussed the general outline which the document should follow and decided that Jefferson would write the first draft.
 The committee in general, and Jefferson in particular, thought that Adams should write the document, but Adams persuaded them to choose Jefferson and promised to consult with him personally.

 Jefferson largely wrote the Declaration of Independence in isolation between June 11, 1776, and June 28, 1776, from the second floor of a three-story home he was renting at 700 Market Street in Philadelphia, now called the Declaration House and within walking distance of Independence Hall.
 Considering Congress's busy schedule, Jefferson probably had limited time for writing over these 17 days, and he likely wrote his first draft quickly.

-Examination of the text of the early Declaration drafts reflects the influence that John Locke and Thomas Paine, author of Common Sense had on Jefferson.
+Examination of the text of the early Declaration drafts reflects the influence that John Locke, the Enlightenment philosopher, and Thomas Paine, author of Common Sense, had on Jefferson.
 He then consulted the other members of the Committee of Five who offered minor changes, and then produced another copy incorporating these alterations.
 The committee presented this copy to the Congress on June 28, 1776.
 The title of the document was "A Declaration by the Representatives of the United States of America, in General Congress assembled."